reddustbuchi/ee.ylss/README.md

 ## Usage information
 * Ini file can be specified as an argument when starting the program:
 ```
-"c:\path\to\ee.ylss.exe" "c:\path\to\optional\file.ini"
+"c:\path\to\ee.ylss.exe" "c:\path\to\alternative\file.ini"
 ```
 * The number of intervals is limited to 10
-* The maximum interval length is limited to 60 minutes
+* The maximum interval duration is limited to 60 minutes
-* The stream is saved with the highest available quality
+* The stream is saved with the highest available resolution (but not higher than 1080p)
 * Time intervals are calculated based on local computer time
 * Live stream interruptions (streamer side) may cause a shift in estimated time.
-For example, if the stream was interrupted for 1 hour, then 12-hour frames will be displayed as 11-hour frames.
+For example, if the stream was interrupted for 1 hour, then 12-hour frames will be displayed as 11-hour frames

 ## Requirements
 * FFmpeg executable library